actualizado

 Alojamiento

-You will stay in a dedicated Workawayer house in Isahaya City, Nagasaki, where we also host our cultural exchange programs and events with locals.
+You’ll stay in a small, dedicated Workawayer house where we also host programs and events.

 The nearest train station, JR Nishi-Isahaya, is a 14-minute walk (950m) away.

-When you arrive in Isahaya, we can pick you up from JR Nishi-Isahaya Station, Isahaya Station, or the Isahaya Interchange bus stop.
+When you arrive in Isahaya on the first day, I can pick you up at JR Nishi-Isahaya Station, Isahaya Station, or the Isahaya Interchange bus stop.

 If you're flying into Nagasaki Airport, you can take a bus to Isahaya Station.